bdunko/Charon-s-Obol/notes/Obol/Backlog/Features.md

 	- [ ] Call Upon Thy Power
 	- [ ] Payoff Arrives; Fate is Sealed
 - [ ] **Improved Appearance of Textbox Buttons**
 	- [ ] Fade and slightly grow once clicked?
 With a very slight delay.
+Non-selected should fade out a bit better too, maybe shrink a bit.
 - [ ] **Improved Coin Flip Animation**
 	- [ ]  Coins can hang slightly higher at the peak of their toss (minor hang time); also probably should not be using a linear trans (if they currently are...).
 	- [ ] Effect when a coin is tossed or lands(?)
 - [ ] **Improve Arrows of Night**
 	- [ ] Make arrows follow mouse or something (move to center and rotate to follow mouse patron token?); even better if they actually shoot when used
-	- [ ] Arrows fade in from light
+	- [ ] Arrows are placed on table from Charon like other things.
+	- [ ] Add back the slight randomness to arrow pile, it was better.
+	- [ ] Maybe try to fit in the delta label for arrows?
 - [ ] **Polish**
 	- [ ] The status/power used effect (the icons) that appears on coins could probably afford to last slightly longer.
 	- [ ] Trail for souls, life, and purchased coins?